Code-Institute-Submissions/Gretaah-milestone-project1/README.md

 * About: This is a short about text in English, German and Swedish to make an introduction to people that might not know me.
 It will also have the country flags over each language.

-* Progress: Progress bars for each individual part of the course I'm taking at the code institute
+* Progress: Progress bars for each individual part of the course I am taking at the Code Institute

-* Projects: I'm using this page to show off some projects that I'm interested in for now but when my own projects are done I will add them there.
+* Projects: I am using this page to introduce some projects that I am interested in at the moment but when my own projects are done I will add them here.

-* Connect: This page I made in case some of my friends or family wanted to recommend people to collaborate with me, or maybe hire me.
+* Connect: This page I made in case some of my friends or family want to recommend people to collaborate with me, or maybe hire me.

 <br/>